cpske/ISP/assignment/ku-polls/iteration4.md

 If you dump *all* data from the "auth" app (not just `auth.user`), you may have conflicts when you try to import the data into a new database.
 This is because migrations also create an `auth` app with database tables containing some data.

+### Suggestion for Polls Data

+Dump the Questions and Choices to one file.
+If you want to export the Votes, then dump votes to a different file (`votes.json`).
+This way, you can create a new installation of Polls that has questions but no votes.
+You can use the same Questions and Choices with a different set of Users, but the Votes refer to existing Users (by `user_id`).

 ### Importing data from a file

 `manage.py loaddata` reads data from one or more files.
 It will fail if the data conflicts with something already in database, or the table schema doesn't match.
 So its usually used on a "clean" database.